You've been selected for an interview. Now what?

-Some of the more obvious things about interviewing you may already know, such as be on time and wear professional clothing, but what does that mean when you are doing a Skype video interview?
+Some of the more obvious advice about interviewing you may already know, such as be on time and wear professional clothing.
+But what does that mean when you are doing video conference interview?

-Overall appearance is important!
+Overall appearance is still important!
 This is a professional interview and we expect you to treat it as such.
-This means wearing professional business casual attire and presenting an overall tidy appearance.
-Placement officers really do not want to see your messy dorm room or dirty dishes in the background.
+This means wearing professional, business casual attire and presenting an overall tidy appearance.
+Placement Officers do not need to see your messy dorm room or dirty dishes in the background.
 Is there somewhere else you can move your laptop to take advantage of a blank wall behind you?
-Got a desktop?
 Hang a curtain of some sort to provide that “blank slate” behind you and appear more professional.
-Make sure your space is private and quiet on the day of your interview – no ringing phones or interrupting roommates.
+Make sure your space is private and quiet on the day of your interview–try to avoid ringing phones or interrupting roommates.

-What about double-checking the time zone?
-Peace Corps headquarters is in Washington, D.C., and most interview times are in Eastern time.
+Have you double-checking the time zone difference?
+Peace Corps headquarters is in Washington, D.C., and most interview times are scheduled in Eastern Time.

-There is no reason to not be prepared for your interview because the Peace Corps gives you the topics our questions will focus on.
+Luckily, there is no reason to not be prepared for your interview, because the Peace Corps gives you the topics our questions will focus on ahead of time.
 Haven’t researched your country of consideration yet?
-Please get busy and do your homework!
+It's time to get started with your homework.
 We want to see that you are serious about working with a community overseas, and demonstrating knowledge of the country shows your commitment to serving there.
-Oh, and please pronounce Peace Corps properly (Peace “Core,” not Peace “Corpse”!).
+Oh, and please pronounce Peace Corps properly (Peace “Core,” not Peace “Corpse”).

 The topics of the questions are in the interview request email.
 Read them over, prepare examples and consider doing a dry run description of your experiences with a close friend.
-Maybe you keep saying “uh…and like…” while avoiding eye contact — your friend will be kind and give you a heads up.
-We want to hear the basics: who, what, when, where, how long (longer time frame is better) – and we want to know what you learned from that experience, so do some reflecting on these experiences beforehand.
+Maybe you keep saying “uh…and like…” while avoiding eye contact—your friend will be kind and give you a heads up.
+In your interview, we want to hear the basics: who, what, when, where, how long.
+Long term and more recent experiences are ideal.
+We want to know what you learned from that experience, so do some reflecting beforehand.

 Ready to start your Peace Corps journey?
 Connect with a recruiter today.